Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/e-decide/decision.md

 ## Decision

-Decisions are very important and must be made in every project.
-For our specific project we did have to take decisions as well, but we we're quite cooperative in a kind of way that we really accepted eachother ideas and jsut added some sort of complementation to it.
-In this sense we made document such as task lists, decision logs and even decision matrixes.
-But we didn't only take decisions referring directly to the realisations part of the project but also on the social part.
-By that I mean that we sometimes had to figure out when we could work most efficently and collaborative, who does which part of the project, are there any external factors or decisions to be considered, and so on.
+Decisions play a role in every project, and our specific project was no exception.
+We navigated through a collaborative decision-making process, where we not only accepted each other's ideas but also provided complementary input.
+To facilitate this, we created documents such as task lists, decision logs, and decision matrices.

+Our decision-making wasn't limited to the technical aspects of the project; we also addressed social considerations.
+This involved determining the most efficient and collaborative times for work, assigning specific tasks to team members, and considering external factors that might impact our decisions.

-There we actually realized that the decisions part of the project, also has a influence ont eh planning part and lastly on the realization part and it goes both ways.
+We realized that the decisions made during the project had a reciprocal influence on both the planning and realization phases.
+The relationship between decision-making, planning, and implementation is dynamic and interconnected.

-However, an important part of the decison part where the documents and I want to loose a word or two about them.
+A noteworthy aspect of the decision-making process was the documentation, and I'd like to elaborate on that.

 ## Matrix Model
-A matrix model is needed to take bigger decisions.
-Now in our case, where we are developing a 3D game, an important decision is which tools we are going to use.
-We decided Blender as a designing tool and unity as our game engine.
-Why did we do that?
-You may well ask.
-We could choose the pro and cons of them tools regarding our Matrix Model.
-What are our priorities?
-Which performance should they have?
-What do we actually need?
-Do we have any experience and so on.
+A matrix model is essential for making significant decisions.
+In our case, developing a 3D game involved a crucial decision regarding the choice of tools.
+We deliberated and ultimately decided on using Blender as our designing tool and Unity as our game engine.
+The question naturally arises: Why these choices?
+The answer lies in our careful consideration of the pros and cons of each tool, aligning them with our Matrix Model.

+We assessed our priorities, determining the specific performance criteria that were crucial for our project.
+Factors such as functionality, compatibility, and our team's existing experience played a vital role in this decision-making process.
+The matrix model provided a structured framework to compare the options side by side.

-In summary the matrix model really helps to decide when comparing two options with eachother.
+In summary, the matrix model proved invaluable in guiding our decision-making by systematically comparing two options against each other.

 ![Screenshot 2023-10-05 210256](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/ace8cd40-953a-4e40-8a39-551e9bbff8d6)